ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/01_sequencing_physics.md

 Because ExAmp is a high-energy chemical reaction and wells are so close together, any leftover free adapters in the library can accidentally prime a reaction in a neighboring well.
 Taking the combinations above as an example, when a free adapter carrying i7-1 hops into a well seeded with a library from sample B, the resulting cluster will be read as i7-1 + i5-3 — a combination that legitimately belongs to sample A. This phenomenon is termed **index hopping**, and it leads to crosstalk where reads are silently misassigned to the wrong sample.

-To overcome this index hopping, modern protocols require **Unique Dual Indexes (UDIs)**, a digital safety net for the high-speed chemistry.
-Unlike combinatorial dual indexes — where individual i7 and i5 sequences are reused across samples — UDIs assign a completely unique index pair to every sample in the pool, with no single index sequence appearing more than once.
+To overcome this, modern protocols require **Unique Dual Indexes (UDIs)**.
+Unlike combinatorial dual indexes, where individual i7 and i5 sequences are reused across samples, UDIs assign a completely unique index pair to every sample in the pool, with no single index sequence appearing more than once.
 This means that if a free adapter does hop to a neighboring well and primes an illegitimate cluster, the resulting i7+i5 combination will not match any entry in the sample sheet.
 The demultiplexer flags it as unknown and discards it, rather than silently assigning it to the wrong sample.
 Unlike in CDI, where the same hop would produce a valid combination indistinguishable from a legitimate read, the nonsense combination generated under UDIs is caught and removed before it can propagate downstream.

 Importantly, as we will see on the next section of this repository, proper library cleanup to remove free adapters is the best defense against this phenomenon, and UDIs are the safeguard for what cleanup leaves behind.